Patfer-Coding-Company/MexBot/README.md

 To get the most recent version with all the latest features:

 1. **Download**
-    * Download the latest `mexbot.zip` file from the official Github release page.
+    * Download the latest `mexbot.zip` file from the official distribution page.

 2. **Install**:
     * Unzip `mexbot.zip`.